What Is A C-Section?

 These complications often come with large medical bills, in addition to the cost of the lifelong care the child will need.

-If you or your child has suffered an injury as the result of a delay in ordering a Cesarean section, contact our Philadelphia C-Section Delay Attorney as soon as possible to discuss your options at no charge.
+If you or your child has suffered an injury as the result of a delay in ordering a Cesarean section, contact the C-Section Delay lawyers at Lopez McHugh LLP as soon as possible to discuss your options at no charge.